lmaoclost/NLW-Spacetime/README.md

   </a>
 </div>

-Project for a [Course](https://github.com/rocketseat-education/nlw-12-spacetime-ignite) that has the purpose to code a project named Spacetime using Fastify, ReactJS, NextJS and React Native.
+Project for a [Course](https://github.com/rocketseat-education/nlw-12-spacetime-ignite) that has the purpose to code a project named Spacetime using Fastify, ReactJS, NextJS, Github OAuth and React Native.

 ## Getting Started